YugdeepParihar/BridgeLabz_2115800033/README.md

 8 february 2025 - 11 problems based on inheritance and its types are solved.

 10 february 2025 - Submission of Encapsulation, Polymorphism, Interface and Abstract Class problems solved

+11 february 2025 - 6 problems based on LinkedList and its type i.e. Singly , Doubly , Circular linked list are done.